 Can I design my own programme of study?

-Yes.
 The School of Design, Management and Technical Arts runs seven specialist BA degree programmes in all the design, craft, technical and management aspects of theatre and performance.
-We can work with you to put together a bespoke programme of study made up of ‘modules’ (what are often called courses or units in other universities) from across our programmes.
-While not every combination of modules is possible, we will almost always be able to create a programme for you that meets your needs.
+Most visiting students want to spend their time with us focused on one of these specialisms, but it is also possible to combine modules (what are often called courses or units in other universities) from two or more programmes.
+For timetabling reasons, not all combinations of modules are possible, but we will almost always be able to create a programme for you that meets your needs.

 Who will I study with?